yusuf21sami/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 > **Next Step:** In the following sections, we will numerically simulate this system and visualize the time-domain and frequency-domain characteristics using Python.

 ![alt text](image-2.png)

-import numpy as np
-import matplotlib.pyplot as plt

-# Add explanation below the plot
-explanation = (
-    "The graph demonstrates how the pendulum reaches a sinusoidal oscillation\n" "with constant amplitude and phase relative to the driving force.\n" "This is the steady-state response of a forced damped pendulum."
-)
-fig.text(0.5, -0.15, explanation, wrap=True, ha='center', fontsize=10)

-plt.tight_layout()
-plt.show()